genvalen/circumpolar-race/README.md

 The [**CRAW spreadsheet generator**](https://craw-spreadsheet-generator.up.railway.app/) is a web app, now available to visit.

 It does the following:
-* prompts user to enter a team name from the running group
+* prompts user to enter a team name from a running group
 * exports an Excel spreadsheet summarizing and ranking the results of participants in this team

 An example output spreadsheet: